Larry Wilcox

 Larry Dee Wilcox (born August 8, 1947) is an American actor best known for his role as California Highway Patrol officer (later captain) Jonathan "Jon" Baker in the television series CHiPs, which ran from 1977 to 1983 on NBC.
 A Vietnam veteran, Wilcox races cars and is also a private pilot.

 Early life

-Wilcox was born on the 8th of August 1947 in San Diego, the son of Marion G. and John C. Wilcox.
-He and his three siblings were raised in Rawlins, Wyoming, by their single mother.
+Wilcox was born on August 8, 1947, in San Diego, the son of John C. and Marion G. Wilcox.
+He and his three siblings were raised in Rawlins, Wyoming, by their mother.
 He graduated from Rawlins High School, went to the University of Wyoming, then transferred to Los Angeles Pierce College.
 He eventually went to Cal State Northridge.
 He worked at different jobs including acting and rodeo cowboy.

 Military service

-Wilcox enlisted in the Marine Corps in May 1967 and served in Vietnam during the Tet Offensive.
-While in Vietnam he studied French and took general classes at College of the Desert during his final year in the Marines at Twentynine Palms, California.
+Wilcox enlisted in the United States Marine Corps in May 1967 and served in Vietnam during the Tet Offensive as an artilleryman.
+While in Vietnam he studied French and took general classes at College of the Desert during his final year in the Marines at the Air Ground Combat Center in Twentynine Palms, California.
 He was honorably discharged with the rank of Staff Sergeant in 1973.